 • 10.5MP f/2.2 selfie camera with autofocus

 While Google’s Pixel smartphones don’t get the same level of press as the flagship phones from Apple and Samsung, the Pixel phones have quietly been building a reputation among those in the know as some of the best camera phones money can buy.
-The Pixel 8 Pro is the latest flagship – it’s the best Google phone on sale and makes a case for itself as one of the best camera phones, full-stop.
+The Pixel 8 Pro is the 2023 flagship – it was the best Google phone on sale (until the 9 came out) and made a case for itself as one of the best camera phones, full-stop.
+If you don’t want the latest, this phone is great value for money.

 This phone retains a similar triple-lens setup to its predecessor, the Pixel 7 Pro.
 There’s the tried-and-tested trio of a wide lens, an ultrawide, and a telephoto.
 Google has improved the maximum aperture on the telephoto lens this time around, expanding it to f/2.8, so low-light performance has been kicked up a notch.
 There’s also now a “Pro” mode for those who like to take manual control of exposure settings.